JoshuaBones/duelingnexus-deck-exporter/README.md

 * Export all but with all custom erratas replaced (see image below)

 ### Import
-* Paste YDKe link anywhere on the page to overwrite the current deck
+* Paste YDKe link after clicking deck area to overwrite the current deck

 ### Editor Improvements
 * Errata toggle